 Trump plans order on police use of force, promises better training

-DALLAS: President Donald Trump said on Thursday (Jun 11) his administration would issue an executive order advising police departments to adopt national standards for use of force, but stopped short of more sweeping proposals in response to protests against police brutality prompted by the killing of George Floyd.
+DALLAS: President Donald Trump on Thursday (Jun 11) announced modest plans for an executive order on policing, while making it clear he would not support sweeping proposals in response to protests against police brutality prompted by the killing of George Floyd.

+Speaking at a campaign-style event at a church in Dallas, Trump said the order would advise police departments to adopt national standards for the use of force.

+His administration would also support better training for police and pilot programs for social workers to work alongside law enforcement officers, he said.

 "In recent days, there has been vigorous discussion about how to ensure fairness, equality and justice for all of our people," Trump said.